GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/advanced/reference.md

 ## Actions

+**Copy function parameter to variable**
+Copy a function parameter (also called "argument") to a variable.
+The parameter type must be a variable.

+**Copy variable to function parameter**
+Copy a variable to function parameter (also called "argument").
+The parameter type must be a variable.

 **Set condition return value**
 Set the return value of the Condition events function to either true (condition will pass) or false.